atanisoft/HttpServer/README.md

 build on top of the OpenMRN library using BSD sockets APIs.
 The OpenMRN library is an optional dependency and when not included a stripped down version will be used instead.

+This depends on ESP-IDF v5.1+ and the Espressif mDNS library.